Bel-Aire, Calgary

-Bel-Aire is a wealthy residential neighbourhood in the southwest quadrant of Calgary, Alberta.
+Bel-Aire is a residential neighbourhood in the southwest quadrant of Calgary, Alberta.
 It is located east of the Glenmore Reservoir and the Elbow River and west of the community of Meadowlark Park and Chinook Center and north of the neighbourhood of Mayfair.
 The Calgary Country Club golf course makes up its northern boundary.

 Bel-Aire was annexed to the City of Calgary in 1954 and was established as a neighbourhood in 1960.
 It is represented in the Calgary City Council by the Ward 11 councillor.